Extract, clean, transform, hyphenate and metadata for ISBNs (International Standard Book Number).

-- Gives you the main metadata associated with the ISBN.
-As service parameter you can use: 'wcat' uses worldcat.org (no key is needed), 'goob' uses the Google Books service (no key is needed), 'isbndb' uses the isbndb.com service (an api key is needed), 'openl' uses the OpenLibrary.org api (no key is needed), merge uses a merged record of wcat and goob records (no key is needed) and is the default option.
-You can get an API key for the isbndb.com service here.
+Gives you the main metadata associated with the ISBN.
+As service parameter you can use: 'goob' uses the Google Books service (no key is needed) and is the default option, 'wiki' uses the wikipedia.org api (no key is needed), 'openl' uses the OpenLibrary.org api (no key is needed).
 You can enter API keys with config.add_apikey(service, apikey) (see example below).
-The output can be formatted as bibtex, msword, endnote, refworks, opf or json (BibJSON) bibliographic formats with isbnlib.registry.bibformatters. cache only allows two values: ‘default’ or None.
-You can change the kind of cache by using isbnlib.registry.set_cache (see below).
-Now, you can extend the functionality of this function by adding pluggins, more metadata providers or new bibliographic formatters (check for available pluggins).
+The output can be formatted as bibtex, csl (CSL-JSON), msword, endnote, refworks, opf or json (BibJSON) bibliographic formats with registry.bibformatters.
+Now, you can extend the functionality of this function by adding plugins, more metadata providers or new bibliographic formatters (check for available plugins).

 - editions(isbn, service='merge')

-- Returns the list of ISBNs of editions related with this ISBN.
-By default uses ‘merge’ (merges ‘openl’ with ‘thingl’), but other providers are available: ‘openl’ users Open Library, ‘thingl’ (uses the service ThingISBN from LibraryThing) and ‘any’ (first tries ‘openl’, if no data, tries ‘thingl’).
+Returns the list of ISBNs of editions related with this ISBN.
+By default uses ‘merge’ (merges ‘openl’, ‘thingl’ and ‘wiki’), but other providers are available: ‘openl’ (uses the search API from Open Library), ‘thingl’ (uses the service ThingISBN from LibraryThing), ‘wiki’ (uses the service Citation from Wikipedia) and ‘any’ (first tries ‘wiki’, if no data then ‘openl’).

-- Returns metadata formated as BibTeX for a given DOI.
+Returns metadata formatted as BibTeX for a given DOI.

-From the command line, enter (in some cases you have to preced the command with sudo):
+From the command line, enter (in some cases you have to precede the command with sudo):

 $ pip install isbnlib